siyu2002/SC1015_Predict_Laptop_Price/README.md

 <br /> a.Correlation coefficient between numeric variables
 <br /> b.
 Boxplot with catergorical variables

-<br />From the EDA, we have found out
+<br />From the EDA, we have found out numeric variables SSD and ScreenResolution has the highest positive correlation with Laptop price.
+<br />Also, from the Boxplot, Catergorial variables Company, RAM, CPU_company and CPU_model are the best predictors for Laptop price.

 # Data Processing for ML Analysis
 1. Creating dummy variables from existing variables
 2. Removing variables that are not useful for ML analysis

 # Machine Learning Tools utilised:
-Regression
+We have utilised a form of supervised learning:
+<br />Regression
 <br />
 <br />We have utilised Regression as we are predicting the laptop price which is continuous (non-discrete) numeric variable.
 <br />-The Machine Learning algorithm here is provided with a small training dataset to work with, which is a smaller part of the bigger dataset.